Q-Interline technology. Statistics illustration

 σ = The Greek letter sigma denominates a standard deviation.

-It is defined that numbers/incidents in a population is distributed as follows:
+It is defined that numbers/incidents in a population are distributed as follows:

 Example: